JasonQSY/ML-Weekly/README.md

 # ML-Weekly

 My weekly of machine learning.
 It is actually a collection of my implementations of machine learning algorithms.
-We will also cover distributed-tensorflow and multi-GPU computing.

 ## Environments

 It is based on `python3` and `jupyter notebook`.
-To initialize the environment, you need `pyenv` and `pyenv-virtualenv` firstly.
+I use `pyenv` and `anaconda` to solve my environment.
+Other topics about environment is covered in P6-Misc.

 ```
-pyenv install 3.6.0
+pyenv install anaconda3-5.1.0

-pyenv virtualenv 3.6.0 tf-lab
+# install tensorflow
-pyenv local tf-lab
+conda install tensorflow

-# basic
+# install sklearn
-pip install numpy tensorflow jupyter
+conda install scikit-learn

-# if spacemacs
+# install pytorch
-pip install anaconda-mode
+conda install pytorch torchvision -c pytorch
 ```

-Some code may need tensorflow-gpu or other environments.
+Some code may need tensorflow-gpu, opencv or other environments.

 ## Topics